Dolma: History and etymology

+Some dishes of Armenian cuisine with Turkic names are also found across Turkey and other countries, making it difficult to determine the true national origin of such dishes.

+William Pokhlebkin, a specialist on culinary history and cookbook author, contends that the dish's inception traces back to Armenian culinary heritage:"From the 17th to the early 19th century, Armenia was divided between Turkey and Iran.
+During this period, Armenia's economy, its human and material resources declined, but its spiritual and material culture remained unchanged, and Armenian cuisine did not perish.
+On the contrary, Armenians contributed to the cuisine of the Seljuk Turks, so many truly Armenian dishes later became known in Europe through the Turks as, allegedly, Turkish cuisine (for example, dolma)."

+In Armenian, the dish is referred to as tolma in Eastern Armenian and dolma in Western Armenian.
+The etymology of the Armenian denomination comes from the old Armenian root toli, which means "grape".

 Several dolma recipes were recorded in 19th-century Iran by Naser al-Din Shah Qajar's chef, including stuffed vine leaves, cabbage leaves, cucumbers, eggplants, apples, and quinces, with varied fillings prepared with ground meat, sauteed mint leaves, rice and saffron.
 Iraqi Jewish families have a version of dolma with sweet and sour flavors that were not found in other versions.
 Dolma are part of cuisine of the Sephardic Jews as well.
 Jews in the Ottoman Empire used locally grown grape leaves and adopted the Turkish name of the dish.

 During winter months cabbage was a staple food for peasants in Persia and the Ottoman Empire, and it spread to the Balkans as well.
-Jews in Eastern Europe prepared variations of stuffed cabbage rolls with kosher meat—this dish is called golubtsy in Russian, holubtsi in Ukrainian, gołąbki in Polish and holishkes in Yiddish.
+Jews in Eastern Europe prepared variations of stuffed cabbage rolls with kosher meat—this dish is called holishkes.
 As meat was expensive, rice was sometimes mixed in with the meat.
 Jews in Europe would sometimes substitute barley, bread or kasha (barley porridge) for the rice.
+There are similar Slavic cabbage rolls: golubtsy in Russian, holubtsi in Ukrainian, gołąbki in Polish.

 In the Persian Gulf, basmati rice is preferred, and the flavor of the stuffing may be enhanced using tomatoes, onions and cumin.
 Cabbage rolls entered Swedish cuisine (where they are known as kåldolmar) after Charles XII, defeated by the Russians at the battle of Poltava, returned to Sweden in 1715 with his Turkish creditors and their cooks.